simplexsigil/MusclesInTime/README.md

 It requires Zstandard for decompression.
 Modern versions of `tar` should support it out-of-the-box, for older versions you might have to install `zstd` and pass it to tar via the `-I zstd` option.

 We also performed some analysis, checking various metrics to get a better understanding of simulation quality.
 This data is provided both in human readable (text log file and pdf) and machine readable form (pickle file) as metadata.
 Please have a look at our website to find the link to that metadata.
 It is not required to use MinT, unless you want to filter samples based on these quality metrics.
+If you want to understand better how we calculate this metadata, you can have a look at this repository: [Mint Analysis](https://github.com/simplexsigil/mint-analysis)

 The MinT dataset offers over 9 hours of simulated muscle activation data, covering 227 subjects and 402 muscle strands.
 It is built by performing OpenSim simulation on the following motion capture datasets: